yangbang18/Non-Autoregressive-Video-Captioning/README.md

 ## Updates

+**[22 Oct 2023]** This repository is no longer maintained.
+If you want to reproduce the proposed NACF method in a more modern framework (i.e., `PyTorch Lightning`) or with more advanced video features as inputs (e.g., `CLIP` features), please refer to our latest [repository](https://github.com/yangbang18/CARE).

 **[30 Aug 2021]** Update the out-of-date links.

 **[16 Jun 2021]** Add detailed instuctions for extracting 3D features of videos.